-- for speaking and listening, use class-based activities as informal evidence of the learner's ability to understand and respond comfortably in instruction taking and responding (for lower levels) and in conversation and/or roleplay (for higher Levels).
-Learners may also be asked to listen for information such as key facts (or gist) from news bulletins, newspaper articles or simulated announcements as a class activity. - for speaking and pronunciation, plan to use the learner's performance in paired or group speaking activities to build up an ongoing picture of the learner's ability to respond in conversations or role-plays (see example - back to back).
-It is always possible to have some of these recorded to be used as evidence. - for reading skills, planned activities such as searching French websites on the internet for information on a project, reading from a range of texts or from extended prose to extract appropriate meaning all provide appropriate activities.
-Careful planning of resource selection also allows the creation of differentiated resources to ensure learners can access the same task.
+- For speaking and listening: use class-based activities as informal evidence of the learners' ability to understand and respond comfortably in taking and responding to instruction (for lower levels) and in conversation and/or role-play (for higher Levels).
+As a class activity, learners may also be asked to listen for information such as key facts (or gist) from news bulletins, newspaper articles or simulated announcements. - For speaking and pronunciation: plan to use the learners' performance in paired or group speaking activities to build up an ongoing picture of the learners' ability to respond in conversations or role-plays.
+The educator may also assess learners during such activities. - For reading skills: planned activities such as searching German websites on the Internet for information on a project, reading from a range of texts or to extract appropriate meaning.
+Selecting resources at varied levels ensures access to differentiated tasks. - For writing: use learners' performance in a range of writing activities in class as ongoing indicators of progress.

-for writing, use learners' performance in a range of writing activities in class as ongoing indicators of progress.
-These could include writing instructions for a game, entering news on a class blog, composing slides for a PowerPoint or simply writing their opinions on a theme.
+These could include writing instructions for a game, maintaining and updating a class blog, composing slides for a PowerPoint presentation or simply writing their opinions on a theme.

-In each skill, the learner does not have to be secure in every outcome at one level in order to move on to the next.
+In each skill, the learner does not have to be competent in every outcome at one level in order to move on to the next.
 When appropriate, the learner should have the opportunity to engage in learning experiences at the next level.
-Teachers should plan to give learners experience of all the outcomes but should take a holistic view of achievements across the four skill areas.
+Educators should plan to help learners work on all the outcomes, but should take a holistic view of achievements across the four skill areas.
 When learners have had a deep learning experience at one level, they should move on to the next.

-Teachers must ensure that their view of what a learner has achieved is supported by sound evidence.
+Educators must ensure that their view of what a learner has achieved is supported by sound evidence.
 Their evaluation of this evidence must be consistent with the evaluations of colleagues in their own, or another, department or centre.
-Centres should plan together and use their professional judgement in coming to a shared understanding of what it means to achieve a level in each of the four skills.
+Centres should plan together and use their professional judgement to reach a shared understanding of what it means to achieve a level in each of the four skills.
 Emerging national guidance will support this process.
 Moderation is particularly important at times of transition from one level to the next and in transitions between Middle and Secondary Years.

-The delivery of the learning associated with the CCTs and the associated assessment is the responsibility of all teachers.
-Aspects of all of these, but particularly of literacy, will be a natural part of French lessons.
+The delivery of the learning associated with the CCTs and the associated assessment is the responsibility of all educators.
+Aspects of all of these, but particularly of literacy, will be a natural part of German lessons.
 Through learning how another language works, learners can understand their own languages better.
-Many of the skills required to talk, listen, read and write in French will mirror the literacy skills being developed in Maltese and English language learning.
+Many of the skills required to talk, listen, read and write in German, will mirror the literacy skills being developed in Maltese and English language and other languages learned at school or which learners are familiar with.